NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Description

-Familial mosaic monosomy 7 is typically characterized by early-childhood onset of evidence of bone marrow insufficiency/failure associated with increased risk for myelodysplastic syndrome (MDS) or acute myelogenous leukemia (AML), followed by complete bone marrow failure (reviewed in Hess [2001]).
-Myelodysplastic syndrome (MDS) or acute myelogenous leukemia (AML) associated with either complete or partial monosomy 7 have been reported in at least 12 pedigrees.
+Familial monosomy 7 is typically characterized by early-childhood onset of evidence of bone marrow insufficiency/failure associated with increased risk for myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML) (reviewed in Hess [2001], Gaitonde et al [2010], Liew & Owen [2011]).
+MDS or AML associated with either complete or partial monosomy 7 has been reported in at least 14 pedigrees.
+For further detailed clinical information regarding affected individuals in some of these pedigrees, click here.

+Early-childhood onset.
 The majority of persons described are children.
-Abnormal hematologic findings have been seen in children as young as age nine months and mosaic monosomy 7 in those age five years.
-Some have been diagnosed as teenagers.
+Abnormal hematologic findings have been seen in children as young as age nine months and mosaic monosomy 7 in children as young as age five years.
+Some individuals have been diagnosed as teenagers.
+In some individuals a neurologic disorder (cerebellar ataxia or atrophy) is recognized prior to the onset of hematologic anomalies and somatic monosomy 7.

 Penetrance